joeykap123/tf2-netcode-analysis/docs/README.md

 ## Overview of References.md
 **References.md** holds all links to websites referenced during the creation of this project.

+---

 # License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
+© 2025 Joey Kaplan.
+All rights reserved except as permitted under the MIT License.